-“I hope one of ya’ll pick me,” 10-year-old boy desperately wants a place to call home
+“I hope one of y’all pick me,” 9-year-old boy desperately wants a place to call home

 Braison has since been adopted.
 And Jordan says he doesn’t get to see his little brother that much anymore.

-Now, this 10-year-old just hopes he’ll soon find his own loving family.
+Now, this 9-year-old just hopes he’ll soon find his own loving family.

 “If you could go anywhere anywhere in the whole wide world where would it be?”
 Lett asked.